 PCI slots – The Expansion Buses

 PCI stands for Peripheral Component Interconnect and expansion bus is an input/output pathway from the CPU to peripheral devices.
-These are the slots that allows inserting expansion cards such as graphics card, sound card, LAN card or several other functional computer parts.
+These are the slots that allow inserting expansion cards such as graphics card, sound card, LAN card or several other functional computer parts.
 PCI is the most common expansion bus in a PC and other hardware platforms.
 Buses carry signals such as data, memory addresses, power, and control signals from component to component.
 Other types of buses include ISA and EISA.

 IDE or SATA